Bitcoin-Inscription-Marketplace/BIM-Protocol/listing-sale.md

 ```
 "data": {
-    "price" number // The price in satoshis
+    "price": number, // The price in satoshis
+    "payTo": "" // The address that the payment must be given to
 }
 ```